dabayliss/ecl-ml/Examples/Sentilyze/README.md

 ###Training Classifiers

-####Language Classifier
-Currently, filtering tweets by language is unavailable using Twitter's Streaming API.
-Twitter's Search API has language-filtering capabilities but results may vary.
-Therefore, it may be necessary for language-specific sentiment analysis to filter out tweets that are not in the target language(s).

-The Language Classifier classifies tweets into two groups, Keep and Filter and returns tweets marked as "Keep".

-#####Training the Language Classifier Walkthrough
-Record sets of language(s) to keep and filter are required to train the Language Classifier

-- Expand the ***Language*** folder and open ***Trainer.ecl***
-- Find "File String Definitions" and replace strings with the appropiate logical file names of trainer datasets.

 ####Naïve Bayes Sentiment Classifier

-- Expand the ***NaiveBayes*** folder and open ***Model.ecl***
-- Find "File String Definitions" and replace strings with the appropiate logical file names of trainer datasets.
+- In Strings.ecl, under "Naive Bayes Sentiment Classifier" replace strings with the appropiate logical file names of trainer datasets.
+The ***BayesModel*** and ***BayesVocab*** will be created when the Naive Bayes Sentiment Classifier is run for the first time.

 ####Keyword Count Sentiment Classifier
 Datasets of Positive and Negative words are required to train the Keyword Count Classifier

 #####Generating Word Lists

-***Generate.ecl*** can be used to create lists of seed words to be used for training the Keyword Count classifier.
+***Generate.ecl*** can be used to create lists of keywords to be used with the Keyword Count classifier.
 It uses two methods of weighting words, Term Frequency-Inverse Document Frequency (TF-IDF) and Mutual Information.

 > IMPORT Sentilyze;